Ishqbaaz: Nikitin Dheer Aka Veer Bids Goodbye To The Show; Thanks Fans For Their Immense Love!

 He Wants To Do Positive Roles Now

-The actor is now looking out for positive roles so that so that he can prove my range as an actor.
+The actor is now looking out for positive roles so that so that he can prove his range as an actor.
 He adds, "That doesn't mean that I will turn down a negative role, if it's interesting."
 He adds that he is selective about work.

 Kya Haal Mr Paanchal: Reena Agarwal Forced To Quit The Show After Getting Bitten By A Dog!